 Non-members, including family and friends of members, may visit the public areas (Sales and Exhibition) on Saturday or Sunday from 10:30am to 4:00pm only, for a fee of $5 for adults, free for children under 12.

 Volunteering is a critical part of our convention.
 You can select your own tasks and time slots via our online Volunteer Sign-up System.
 See here for more information.
-See What's New to find out about raffle prizes for volunteers.

 Do you want to suggest a model that you'd love to learn, or are you looking for ideas of models to teach?
 We've set up a Suggest Classes page where you can let us know what you're interested in.
 Remember that there's no guarantee that anyone will want to teach your suggested model, but we'll try, and prospective teachers, please take a look at what people are requesting!